apache/yetus/asf-site-src/source/documentation/in-progress/precommit/advanced.html.md

 }
 ```

-It is important to note that this function is called AFTER personality_globals.
+It is important to note that this function is called AFTER `personality_globals`.

 ## Test Determination